Chapter 11: Fortune Upon a Dam

 "I bet that dam's going to be far!"
 Chalk declared.

-"Well damn this dam for being so far..."
+"Dang it..."
 Nazuchi muttered.
 "I bet this is going to take a long time to get through!
-And it also sucks that I never got to talk to Lilia."
+And it also stinks that I never got to talk to Lilia."

-"There there, Nazo," Chalk said in a motherly tone, patting his shoulder.
-"It's not your fault you're probably a dumb blonde and someone who whines over someone they like.
+"There there, Nazo," Chalk said in a sympathetic tone, patting his shoulder.
+"It's not your fault you're probably someone who whines over someone they like.
 It's only natural."

-In response, Nazuchi only smacked the top of Chalk's head and moved on.
-The puffball followed him, feeling like he just accomplished an achievement of annoying his partner.
+In response, Nazuchi gave the puffball a glare before moving on.
+The puffball followed him, feeling satisfied that he just annoyed his partner.

 Unfortunately, they noticed a Shadoo Blade charging in their direction.
 Actually, it looked like the same one from before!
 How it managed to survive the fall, Nazuchi had no idea, but he managed to perform the same sword swing to stop it from hitting him just like before.